RRambo/Noise-meter-server/README.md

 This repository contains:
 - A RESTful API backend for monitoring sound levels in kindergarten rooms, built with Go and SQLite.
-- A frontend user interface for managing locations, configuring the noise meter, and viewing results and summaries.
+- A React-based frontend user interface for managing locations, configuring the noise meter, and viewing results and summaries.

-### Features
+## Features

 - RESTful API with full CRUD operations for sound data
 - SQLite database for data persistence